Advait-M/shop2019/README.md

 # Summary
 The following documentation outlines the use of a Web API created for Shopify's backend developer 2019 internship application.
 The API is built using **Node.js** and **MongoDB** (using **mLab** to host the database and **Heroku** to host the server) with the **GraphQL** language and can be accessed at `https://shop2019.herokuapp.com/graphql` with sample queries taking the form of `https://shop2019.herokuapp.com/graphql/?query=*INSERT GRAPHQL QUERY HERE*`.
 Examples of sample queries and mutations are provided in addition to a detailed description of the schema itself.

+### Implemented Features
+- GraphQL API
+- User system
+- Cart system
+  - Ability to check-out carts
+  - Ability to add items or remove items from cart
+- Products with title, price, and inventory_count
+- Ability to query users, products and products with positive inventory count

 # Documentation

 ## Few Examples